navigation

 What is selective marketing?

-According to one of the definitions, selective marketing consists in: “influencing with various marketing operational programs and launching programs for selected segments, creating a chance for the company to achieve market success.
-“This is one of the four most popular strategic variants of the company's marketing operations.
-When in 2014 Marek Rawski, for the purposes of his work published in the Scientific Journals of the Silesian University of Technology, asked entrepreneurs which marketing strategy are used by them, 44 percent. indicated selective marketing, 25 percent. for differentiated marketing, 16 percent. on undifferentiated marketing, and 12 percent. - on personalized marketing.
+According to one of the definitions, selective marketing consists of: “influencing various operational marketing programs and launching programs for selected segments, which give the company a chance to achieve market success.
+“It is one of the four most popular strategic variants of the company's marketing operations.
+When Marek Rawski asked entrepreneurs in 2014 for the purposes of the work published in the Scientific Papers of the Silesian University of Technology which marketing strategy was used by them, 44 percent pointed to selective marketing, 25 percent. for diversified marketing, 16 percent for undifferentiated marketing, and 12 percent. - on personalized marketing.

 Selective marketing is most often used in the market where: